LIDR-academy/AI4Devs-intro-202404/reverse-string/prompts.md

 - then we will have a button with the label "Reverse" and a related icon -after that we will have a label component that will display the reversed string once a user clicks on the Reverse button (using our reverseString function.

+Second prompt:

+I forgot asking you for a button to copy, please use a secondary-button style and the "copy" label and a related icon for that button and create a function to copy the reversed string to the clipboard